Lil Johnson: Career

-Her origins and early life are not known.
+No details of Johnson's origins or early life are known.
 She first recorded in Chicago in 1929, accompanied by the pianists Montana Taylor and Charles Avery on five songs, including "Rock That Thing".
-She did not return to the recording studio until 1935, when her more risqué songs included "Get 'Em from the Peanut Man (Hot Nuts)", "Anybody Want to Buy My Cabbage?", and "Press My Button (Ring My Bell)" ("Come on baby, let's have some fun / Just put your hot dog in my bun").
+Johnson did not return to the recording studio until 1935, when her more risqué songs included "Get 'Em from the Peanut Man (Hot Nuts)", "Anybody Want to Buy My Cabbage?", and "Press My Button (Ring My Bell)" ("Come on baby, let's have some fun / Just put your hot dog in my bun").
 She also recorded a version of "Keep A-Knockin'", which later became a hit for Little Richard.

-From her second session onwards, she formed a partnership with the ragtime-influenced pianist Black Bob, who provided ebullient support for her increasingly suggestive lyrics.
+From Johnson's second session onwards, she formed a partnership with the ragtime-influenced pianist Black Bob, who provided ebullient support for her increasingly suggestive lyrics.
 In 1936 and 1937, she recorded over 40 songs, mostly for Vocalion Records, some featuring Big Bill Broonzy on guitar and Lee Collins on trumpet.
 In November 1936, Johnson recorded "New Shave 'Em Dry", with Alfred Bell (trumpet) and Black Bob (piano).
 Her other songs included "Was I?", "My Stove's in Good Condition", "Take Your Hand Off It" and "Buck Naked Blues".

-She sang in a vigorous and sometimes abrasive manner.
+Johnson sang in a vigorous and sometimes abrasive manner.
 All her songs have been anthologized on later blues collections.
 There is no record of what became of Johnson after her recording career ended in 1937.